Phoenix Elder Sex Abuse Victim Lawyers

 But filing a claim against the perpetrator is vital.
 And in sexual abuse claims, there’s more than just compensation at stake.
-We at Breyer Law Offices, P.C., want to stress how important such a case could be to others.
+We at The Husband & Wife Law Team, want to stress how important such a case could be to others.
 Even if the victim is removed from the situation, there is a good chance that the abuser will simply find another victim.
 This is especially true in nursing homes where there are many other vulnerable adults present.

 A personal injury claim can get the sexual predator removed from these environments - he or she likely won’t be able to find similar work ever again.
 This one step could save many other people from suffering the same kind of abuse.

 In addition to helping others, personal injury claims can save the victim from destructive patterns.
 Oftentimes when people are sexually abused, they start to have difficulty in other relationships.
 They may suffer from low self-esteem, develop anxiety or depression, or start to withdraw from social situations.